Breadboard with temperature sensor, display and Raspberry Pi Pico

 Build an App with App Inventor which can display values of a connected sensor

 This tutorial describes how to Use App Inventor to build an App which can read the online values of a connected sensor.
 For this, it uses a WebViewer Component and a Clock to refresh values.
-This is part 2 of a series, the first part, “Create a connected sensor” can be found here.
-This second … Continue reading Build an App with App Inventor which can display values of a connected sensor
+This is part 2 of a series, the first part is to create a connected sensor.
+For that, do one … Continue reading Build an App with App Inventor which can display values of a connected sensor